CI-TRACS/High_Performance_Computing/_episodes/10-hpc.md

 > While almost any modern browser should work with Open OnDemand, the developers recommend google chrome as it has the widest support
 > for the tools used to create Open OnDemand. [browser requirements](https://osc.github.io/ood-documentation/latest/requirements.html#browser-requirements)
 >
-> For security it is recommend you use a private browsing window with Open OnDemand as this allows a complete
+> For security it is recommend you use a private browsing window with Open OnDemand as this allows you completely
-> log out by just simplying closing the window.
+> log out by just simplying closing the browser window.
 While logout does exist in Open OnDemand, it may not work as
 > expected and really keep you logged in even after hitting logout.
 {: .callout}